boldrocket/DiffEngine/README.md

 ===

-Requirements to run with minimal config required:
+## Requirements to run with minimal config:
 - ensure the loggers.py and regex_filters.py files are in the same location as the DiffEngine [or update the imports]